The ABCD of topological recursion: Kontsevich-Soibelman approach to topological recursion

-And matching the coefficient of $\hbar.1$ we find, for all $i,j$ \beq B^i_{j,a}D^a + \tfrac{1}{2}C^i_{a,b}A^j_{a,b} = (i \leftrightarrow j). \eeq Consequently we have the lemma \begin{lemma} $(L_i)_{i \in I}$ is a quantum Airy structure if and only if $(A,B,C,D)$ satisfy the zero torsion conditions \eqref{f2B}-\eqref{SymA}, the \textbf{BB-AC} relation \eqref{BBACeq}, the \textbf{BC} relation \eqref{BCeq}, the \textbf{BA} relation \eqref{BAeq}, and the \textbf{D} relation \eqref{Drel}. $\Box$ \end{lemma} Equation \eqref{f2B} can be taken as a definition of the structure constants $f$, and one can check by direct computation that the above relations imply the Jacobi identity for $f$.
+And matching the coefficient of $\hbar.1$ we find, for all $i,j \in I$ \beq B^i_{j,a}D^a + \tfrac{1}{2}C^i_{a,b}A^j_{a,b} = (i \leftrightarrow j). \eeq Consequently we have the lemma \begin{lemma} $(L_i)_{i \in I}$ is a quantum Airy structure if and only if $(A,B,C,D)$ satisfy the torsion-free conditions \eqref{f2B}-\eqref{SymA}, the \textbf{BB-CA} relation \eqref{BBACeq}, the \textbf{BC} relation \eqref{BCeq}, the \textbf{BA} relation \eqref{BAeq}, and the \textbf{D} relation \eqref{Drel}. $\Box$ \end{lemma} Equation \eqref{f2B} can be taken as a definition of the structure constants $f$, and one can check by direct computation that the above relations imply the Jacobi identity for $f$.
 The full symmetry of $A$ could be added to the axioms of quantum Airy structures.
-We call \eqref{f2B}-\eqref{SymA} ``zero torsion condition" for a reason explained in Section~\ref{S32}.
+We call \eqref{f2B}-\eqref{SymA} ``torsion-free condition" for a reason explained in Section~\ref{S32}.
 The three relations for $(A,B,C)$ are rather non-trivial.
 If $d = {\rm dim}\,V$, let us count the number of unknowns and \textit{a priori} independent equations determining quantum Airy structures. $A$ has $\tfrac{d(d + 1)(d + 2)}{6}$ independent coefficients, $B$ has $d^3$ coefficients, and $C$ has $\frac{d^2(d + 1)}{2}$ coefficients.
-The \textbf{BB-AC} relation is antisymmetric in $i,j$, so gives $\tfrac{d(d - 1)}{2}\cdot d^2$ constraints.
-The \textbf{BC} and the \textbf{AC} relations are antisymmetric in $i,j$, symmetric in $k,\ell$, so gives $\frac{d(d - 1)}{2}\cdot \tfrac{d(d + 1)}{2}$ constraints.
+The \textbf{BB-CA} relation is antisymmetric in $i,j$, so give $\tfrac{d(d - 1)}{2}\cdot d^2$ constraints.
+The \textbf{BC} and the \textbf{AC} relations are antisymmetric in $i,j$, symmetric in $k,\ell$, so give $2 \cdot \frac{d(d - 1)}{2}\cdot \tfrac{d(d + 1)}{2}$ constraints.
 So, as far as $(A,B,C)$ are concerned, we have $\tfrac{d}{3}(5d^2 + 3d + 1)$ unknowns, and $\tfrac{d^2(d - 1)(2d + 1)}{2}$ constraints.
 The first values are

 For $d \geq 3$, we find that the three relations form an overdetermined system.
 Therefore, it is \textit{a priori} not obvious that non-zero solutions for $(A,B,C)$ can be found at all.
 If $(A,B,C)$ is a solution, the set of allowed $D$ satisfying \eqref{Drel} is an affine space, hence easier to describe.
-We will however show in Sections~\ref{S4} and \ref{S5} that many non-trivial solutions can be found.
+We will however show in Sections~\ref{S5} and \ref{S4} that many non-trivial solutions can be found.